 Day One: The first stop on any Tokyo itinerary should be Skytree, the tallest tower in the world.
 The views reach all the way to Mount Fuji and will help give you a good overview of the city.
 Check out the glass floor on the 340th level and look down if you dare.
 Next, head to Solamachi, an entertainment center with tons of fascinating shops and restaurants that’s located on the lower levels of Skytree.
 Some of my daughter Lucy’s favorite spots included the Hello Kitty store with merchandise you can only find here; Toriton, a conveyor-belt sushi spot that is always packed; and the Sumida aquarium, with its eels, blowfish and penguins.
 You could easily spend a whole day exploring Skytree and Solamachi, but right across the river is Asakusa, Tokyo’s most historic district.
 It’s home to the ancient Sensoji shrine and Nakamise, a street lined with snack stands and souvenir shops.

 Day Two: Start your day at Tsukiji, the legendary fish and food market.
-It’s best seen on a tour with Arigato Japan, which will guide you to the best stalls and entertain kids with all the crazy food — from live shrimp to whale to snails.
+Take a tour with Arigato Japan, which will guide you to the best stalls and entertain kids with all the crazy food — from live shrimp to whale to snails.
 After, wander to Ginza, known for its department store food halls, kabuki theatre and high rises.
-Later in the day, make reservations for the Mori Digital Art Museum (aka Teamlab Borderless), which is a must-do.
-Plan to spend a few hours wandering from room to room and taking in the magic of the digital art installations.
+Later in the day, make reservations for the Mori Digital Art Museum (aka Teamlab Borderless), which will take a few hours to explore.
 Trust me: You and your kids will be blown away by the magical digital art installations.

 Day Four: Is your child a lover of Hello Kitty?
 Spend the day at Sanrio Puroland, a.k.a.
 Hello Kitty Land Tokyo, where Hello Kitty is the star of the show at a fanciful and fun indoor theme park that attracts over a million visitors a year.
 Located in the Tokyo suburb of Tama, Sanrio Puroland is just an hour by train from Shinjuku station.